TrudAX/denistrunin-blog/src/posts/integration-services/index.md

 ```

-and then test the API with the following parameters
+Next, test the API using the following parameters:

 ```json
 {"_contract": {"CompanyId":"USMF","DelaySeconds":1,"SalesId":"001036"}}
 ```

-Or in case of Postman usage:
+Alternatively, if you are using Postman:

 ```json
 https://d365apiserv.azure-api.net/mytest/DEVIntegTutorialServiceTest/getSOInfoDataTable